 Originally named Museu da Marioneta, The Puppet Museum of Lisbon is another must-see item on the list.
 Accepting visitors since 2001 in Bernardas Convent, the museum aims to inform visitors on puppet history and its theatrical form.
 The museum, apart from the Portuguese examples, also displays pieces from Africa and Southeast Asia.

 Abbreviated as MAAT, the Museum of Art, Architecture, and Technology is one of the contemporary art venues of Lisbon.
 Recently re-identified as an art venue rather than a museum, MAAT aims to provide its visitors with alternative readings of the culture and the landscape.
 MAAT hosts many pieces that sophisticated art-lovers will relate to.

 5National Museum of Ancient Art

-In Portugal, there are several museums that display ancient art pieces.
-However, National Museum of Ancient Art is by far the most comprehensive and important one.
-Showcasing a wide range of pieces that span from 12 th century and to the 19 th century, the collection of the museum includes sculptures, jewellery pieces, paintings and many more from all around the world.
+In Portugal, several museums display ancient art pieces.
+However, the National Museum of Ancient Art is by far the most comprehensive and important one.
+Showcasing a wide range of pieces that span from the 12th century and to the 19th century, the collection of the museum includes sculptures, jewelry pieces, paintings, and many more from all around the world.

 Like the first item on the list, Water Museum is also divided into different locations in Lisbon.
 One part of the museum that continues its exhibition permanently is the Barbadinhos Steam Pumping Station.
 The museum is also the only one in Portugal that has won a Council of Europe prize.